Nature Reserve – Reserva Marina

 We like to pay Diabolo a visit when the waves throw a monkey wrench in our plans.
 You will find a couple small openings, a cavern in rather shallow water and a plateau, which you can use to emerge and end the dive.
 It is also a great spot for snorkelers because they can observe Octopus, Dragonheads and a lot of Starfish.

-Dance of the Witch
+Dance of the Witches

 This dive site goes by the nickname “Witch”.
 It has a lot of caverns and passages which make it interesting and worthwhile to dive at.
 You can enter the caves in depths between 3 m and 17 m and they are all suitable for recreational divers.
 Two connected caves are a bit more challenging for divers, because the passage is only a few meters wide.
-Main attraction is the actual “Dance of the Witch”, a cave with different exits.
+Main attraction is the actual “Dance of the Witches”, a cave with different exits.
 Its shape resembles a huge hand.

 Plaza de Torres